openvinotoolkit/openvino/docs/optimization_guide/memory_optimization_guide.md

 * Not enough memory to compile a model.
 To decrease memory requirement, the following options may be applied:

   * Weights mapping - memory mapping (using ``mmap``) has been introduced as the default way to work with weights.
-Currently, this feature is supported by the IR frontend.
+Currently, this feature is supported by the IR and ONNX frontends.
     Mapping may be switched by specifying the ``ov::enable_mmap(BOOL)`` property for the ``ov::Core``.
     Because of its "memory-on-demand" nature, there is no need to store all weights in RAM.
 Storing just the data that is needed at the moment lowers the amount of memory